dib-lab/dammit/doc/dammit-results.md

 The two most important files are `trinity.nema.fasta.dammit.fasta` and `trinity.nema.fasta.dammit.gff3`, as they contain the aggregated annotation info per transcript.
 `trinity.nema.fasta.dammit.stats.json` also gives summary stats that are quite useful.
 If you'd like to look into the remaining files, here are the programs that produced each.

-dammit results:
-  - \*gff3

-external program results:
-  - to do: LIST EACH FILE + some info for it

 ## Parsing the dammit GFF3